sudo97/hlox/README.md

 This project is an implementation of the Lox tree-walk interpreter from [Crafting Interpreters](https://craftinginterpreters.com/).
 The original book uses Java for the first part, but what is a sane developer's Java?
 Haskell, of course!
 It would be nice to implement the second part, which is originally in C, in Rust.
 As we all know, a good developer's C is Rust.

+## Special Thanks

+Special thanks to [Serhii](https://github.com/lsap) for all the support during this project.

 ## Running the Project

 This project uses Cabal, a build system for Haskell.
 To run the project, follow these steps: